Izodine/filemaker-data-api/README.md

 ### create(url, token, layout, fmEdit)
 To create a record with values

 To set the initial values use the FmEdit class.
-Set the name of the field and its value through the `set()` httpMethod.
+Set the name of the field and its value through the `set()` method.

 ```java